Opening: Culture as Resistance and Radical Hope

 19:00 – 19:10 | Opening - Why This Week Matters

-In this short session, four refugee-led and grassroots groups share what it means to resist through culture, and why Refugee Welcome Week must become louder, bolder, and bigger.
+In this short session, three refugee-led and grassroots groups share what it means to resist through culture, and why Refugee Welcome Week must become louder, bolder, and bigger.

-What stories do walls tell?
-We’ll start with a short screening that documents statements written across Libya after Gaddafi’s fall.
+We’ll continue with a short screening that documents statements written across Libya after Gaddafi’s fall.
 From there, the conversation opens: art as collective practice, representation, funding, and resistance to cultural monopolies.
 Facilitated by an artist, producer, and researcher, this session invites you to reflect, share, and reimagine how we create and sustain radical cultural work.

 Jerry King Luther Afriyie is a poet and human rights activist.
 Born in Bechem, Ghana, Jerry Afriyie has lived in the Netherlands since the age of 11 and in the Bijlmer for almost 30 years.
 He co-founded the movement Nederland Wordt Beter and the Soul Rebel Movement foundation.
 In 2011, he and other artists launched the awareness campaign Zwarte Piet is Racisme and co-founded Kick Out Zwarte Piet and the Black Manifesto.